Aiden Markram

-Aiden Kyle Markram (born 4 October 1994) is a South African cricketer who is the current captain of the South Africa national cricket team in T20'S international cricket. and captained the South African under-19 cricket team to win the 2014 ICC Under-19 Cricket World Cup.
-In the 2018 South African Cricket Annual, he was named as one of the five Cricketers of the Year.
-Markram has been described by former captain and batsman Graeme Smith as a future South Africa captain.
+Aiden Kyle Markram (born 4 October 1994) is a South African cricketer who is the current captain of the South Africa national cricket team in Twenty20 International cricket and vice-captain in One Day International and Test cricket.
+Markram had captained the South African under-19 cricket team to win the 2014 ICC Under-19 Cricket World Cup.
+In the 2018 South African Cricket Annual, he was named as one of the five “Cricketers of the Year”.
+Markram was described by former captain and batsman Graeme Smith as a future South Africa captain.
 He made his international debut for South Africa in September 2017.
+He was the captain of Sunrisers Eastern Cape of the SA20 league which was formed in 2022, from its inception till his release ahead of the 2025 Auction, winning 2 consecutive titles in 2022 and 2023.
+Markram was a member of the South African team which won the 2025 ICC World Test Championship final, the second ICC title the country has won till date, and was the Player of the Match, after scoring 136(207) in the second innings.